-is an adverb meaning "when", "whenever".
-In this sentence it is synonymous with under the verse discussion. (نای) in annā means "where", then its meaning would be, "where you like".
+under the verse discussion. (نَّاي) If. in annā means "where", then its meaning would be, "where you like".
 If it means, "when", then it means, "when you like".
 In any case, it gives a sort of freedom to the couple, and that is why we cannot take the words, "so go unto your tillage", to be an obligatory order.
-No one gives a compulsory order and leaves the hands of the doer do then it in to likes.
+No one gives a compulsory order and leaves the hands of the doer do then it in to as he likes.